Christos Margiolis

 Avoid word-for-word translations

-I’m aware of the research being done on SRS, as well as its benefits.
-What I want to argue, however, is that languages are best learned in context and SRS alone won’t provide that.
+I’m aware of the research being done on SRS, as well as its benefits, and I use it myself sometimes.
+What I want to argue, however, is that, languages are best learned in context and SRS alone probably won’t provide that.
 It can be a useful tool if used correctly, but relying on it will give you the impression of learning, when in reality you’ll be grinding your way through vocabulary and grammar, without any meaningful context.

 Learning a language isn’t simply a matter of filling sentences on Duolingo or mindlessly memorizing your Anki cards.
-Those platforms (or better yet, games) should be used to complement your knowledge or to spend your time productively in the toilet, not as your primary source of learning.
-SRS is not a magic potion that can teach you what people spend years to learn, this just a get-rich-quick scheme.
-Languages are more than a flashcard game.
+Those platforms (or better yet, games) should only be used to complement your actual studies, and as a productive use of your time in the toilet or when bored.
+SRS is not a magic potion that can teach you what people spend years to learn.
+Languages are more than a flashcard game, and unfortunately, they are hard.

 Travel if possible

-If travelling is possible, definitely use the language.
+If travelling is a possibility, make sure to plan a trip and practice the language there once you have a solid foundation.
 I would go as far as to say that you should put yourself in a situation where you have no other option but to speak the language.
-This is probably the best practice possible — you get real-world immersion, you speak the language in real life with locals, and, as a bonus, you’ll have a great time.
+This is the best possible practice.

 And most importantly…